Skip to main content

 console.log(budget);

-If you are using another app, like YNAB or Mint, you might want to migrate your data.
-Right now only officially support importing YNAB4 data (and it works very well).
+If you are using another app, like YNAB or Mint, you might want to migrate your data into Actual.
+Right now, Actual officially supports importing YNAB4 data and importing nYNAB data (and it works very well).
 But if you want to import all of your data into Actual, you can write a custom importer.

 Note that this is not about importing transactions.
-If all you want to do is add transactions from a custom source (like your banks API), use importTransactions.
-In this context, a custom importer is something takes all of your data (budgets, transactions, payees, etc) and dumps them all into a new file in Actual.
+If all you want to do is add transactions from a custom source (like your bank's API), use importTransactions.
+In this context, a custom importer is something that takes all of your data (budgets, transactions, payees, etc) and dumps them all into a new file in Actual.

 The API has a special mode for bulk importing data.
 In this mode, a new file is always created (you can't bulk import into an existing file), and it will run much faster than if you did it normally.